PeterTheobald/www.PeterTheobald.com/content/tech/how-to-get-your-forking-money.md

 I now have control of my Bitcoin Gold and can keep them in this wallet, transfer them to an exchange to sell them, transfer them to another person privately, or transfer them to ShapeShift or Changelly to convert them to Bitcoin.

-Thanks, and please give me feedback or questions or just a shout out if you enjoyed this.
+Thanks, and please give me feedback or questions or just a shout out if this was helpful.

 Enter your email address here if you want me to notify you when I make a tool to automate checking if you own forked coins: